Jes Chapman

 Actions

-Jes Schultz is a Data & AI Cloud Solution Architect at Microsoft.
+Jes Chapman is a Data & AI Cloud Solution Architect at Microsoft.
 With a dynamic background spanning software engineering to product management, and enriched by years as a SQL consultant and field engineer for SQL Server, Jes brings a wealth of expertise from the heart of Microsoft.
 A former five-time Microsoft Data Platform MVP, she's contributed to technical books and taught from stages worldwide with her passion for teaching.
 When not immersed in the cloud, you'll find Jes conquering trails, hiking through nature's wonders, or experimenting in the kitchen.

 Area of Expertise